Stabilizing Multi-Attack Adversarial Training via Bandit Optimization: Preliminaries

 \subsubsection{Empirical Understanding}

 Based on Proposition~\ref{prop}, we identify \emph{parameter drift} as the primary mechanism behind the failure of sequential fine-tuning.
 A sufficiently large displacement in parameter space can push the model out of regions robust to previous attack types, leading to \emph{catastrophic forgetting}.
 This parameter drift arises mainly from \emph{gradient conflicts} among different adversarial objectives, which fundamentally stem from distinct constraint structures of these attacks.
-Moreover, excessive optimization on a single adversarial distribution further amplifies such drift, exacerbating catastrophic forgetting.
-Empirically, we find that baseline strategies, such as random sampling or joint optimization over multiple attack losses, effectively mitigate parameter drift and thus reduce the trade-off among different robustness objectives.
-In contrast, sequential fine-tuning inherently amplifies this drift beyond the stability threshold.
+Moreover, excessive optimization on a single direction further amplifies such drift.

 These observations motivate the design of our Calibrated Adversarial Sampling (CAS) method.
 CAS employs high-frequency random sampling to counteract parameter drift and explicitly incorporates the cross-type trade-off among multiple robustness objectives.
 This enables it to optimize parameter updates along safer directions and maintain balanced robustness across attacks.
-Furthermore, inspired by multi-objective optimization theory, we introduce the cross-type trade-off structure into the reward function to guide updates along the \emph{Pareto frontier}, balancing exploration and exploitation, as detailed in Appendix~\ref{app: external}.
+Furthermore, inspired by multi-objective optimization theory, we introduce the cross-type trade-off structure into the reward function to guide updates along the \emph{Pareto frontier}, balancing exploration and exploitation, as detailed in Appendix~C.